skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 Also don't let the clock stress you too much.
 Use the **pause** button to your advantage; pausing the game also stops the timer, so use this when you need a break, or need to remember or think about what to do next, especially during battles.
 If something unexpected happens, just press **pause** and analyze the situation.

 Finally, it's crucial that you have the minimum amount of enemy encounters possible; try to follow the guidelines provided in the walkthrough.
 In no case should you ever settle for having more than 1 extra battle in a given segment.
 A random battle wastes at least 30-40 seconds, which quickly adds up if you let it get out of hand.
-Flee from all battles unless instructed to do otherwise, and keep L1 and R1 pressed at all times during a battle in hopes if running away sooner.
+Flee from all battles unless instructed to do otherwise, and keep L1 and R1 pressed at all times during a battle in hopes of running away sooner.

 And no, the *stop/run* method has been debunked and does **not** work.